JuliaSobczak/JuliaSobczak.github.io/_posts/2024-02-09-help-thy-neighbor.md

 ![george town concert](/images/georgetownconcert.jpg)

+*We didn't even try squeezing onto the beach*

 There was a large group rafted together and we asked to join.
 In total, I think there were eight skiffs tied to one mooring ball and not a single one of us was the owner.
 There was a huge crowd gathered on the beach and on the far side we could see a houseboat parked with a band squeezed onto the roof.
 There was someone playing a keyboard, one trombone player, and about half a dozen guitars.

 We relaxed in the skiff with our drinks and listened to them play all manner of island-themed music, particularly Jimmy Buffet.
-For a few minutes there I felt like a cheeseburger in paradise.
+I expected nothing less.
 It couldn't have been much nicer in that little cove, the sun beat down to the point where I had to get in the water to cool off.

 ![caseyjules at concert](/images/caseyjulesatconcert.jpg)

+*Feeling like a cheeseburger in paradise*

 While we listened I saw Chris pull in and we invited him to join our cluster.
 There was a very nice couple from Seattle, Mark and Stacey, that we met as well and after the concert Chris invited the two of them and us back to his boat for happy hour.
 We formed a disorderly line and followed him back to the *Brown Eyed Girl* just a few minutes away.